Mayapan, Yucatan, Mexico Guide

 Day Trips

-Mérida, the capital of Yucatán, is a vibrant colonial city with a rich history and culture.
-Explore the historic center, visit the Mérida Cathedral, wander through the Plaza Grande, and experience the local cuisine.
-Mérida offers a blend of Maya heritage and Spanish colonial influence.
+Approximately 1 hour by car Mérida, the capital of Yucatan, is a vibrant city with a rich cultural heritage.
+Explore the historic city center, visit the impressive Mérida Cathedral, and stroll along Paseo de Montejo, a grand avenue lined with mansions.
+Mérida offers a blend of Mayan and colonial influences, with numerous museums, art galleries, and restaurants to discover.

-Approximately 1 hour 30 minutes by car Uxmal is a major Maya archaeological site, considered one of the most important of the Maya culture.
-It is renowned for the size and beauty of its buildings, as well as the Puuc architectural style.
-Key structures include the Pyramid of the Magician, the Governor's Palace, and the Nunnery Quadrangle.
-Exploring Uxmal offers a fascinating glimpse into the history and artistry of the ancient Maya civilization.
+Approximately 1 hour 30 minutes by car Uxmal is a major Maya archaeological site, considered one of the most important of the Maya culture, along with Palenque, Chichen Itza and Calakmul in Mexico, Caracol and Xunantunich in Belize, and Tikal in Guatemala.
+It is located in the Puuc region of the Yucatán Peninsula, and is considered one of the Maya cities most representative of the region's dominant architectural style.
+Uxmal is a UNESCO World Heritage Site.
+Explore the Pyramid of the Magician, the Governor's Palace, and the Nunnery Quadrangle.

-Approximately 1 hour 15 minutes by car Mérida
+Approximately 1 hour 30 minutes by car Tekax

 Travel Time